xastrobyte/Omega-Psi/category/commands.md

       * `useVoiceActivity | useVoice | voice` - Gives the bot permission to use voice activity in a voice channel.
       * `prioritySpeaker` - Gives the bot permission to the priority speaker.

+  * `vote ` - Allows you to get a link to vote for Omega Psi on discordbots.org

   * `github ` - Sends you the Github link for the source code.

   * `replit | repl.it | repl ` - Sends you the Repl.it link for the bot.